 Pace is a part of the solution

-We use ultra-low sulfur fuels that meet all federal requirements.
+and minimize pollution.
+We use ultra-low sulfur fuels that meet all federal

-- Pace provides its employees with $75/month incentive to use a vanpool.
+- Pace provides its employees with $75/month incentive to commute to work

 - Pace recycles tires that can be used for playground flooring, tire retreading